 Surf's up!
 Grab your board and sunscreen and head to the most gorgeous beaches in Southern California.
 Whether you want to swim with leopard sharks or you prefer to just relax with your toes in the sand – there is a beach for everyone in sunny San Diego!
-The Town and Country Hotel is conveniently located near your seaside escape.
+The Town and Country San Diego is conveniently located for your seaside escape.

 The Original Dog Beach in San Diego,

 CA is one of the first official leash-free beaches in the United States.